Personalized Card Recommendations

 Get Started

-Welcome offer: Earn 125,000 bonus points after you spend $6,000 on purchases in the first 3 months from account opening.
+• Welcome offer: Currently 150,000 bonus points after you spend $6,000 on purchases in the first 3 months — a record-high, time-limited offer.
+Confirm it’s still live on the application screen.

-Transfer / redemption angle: Examples: United, Southwest, Air Canada Aeroplan, Virgin Atlantic + hotels like World of Hyatt, IHG One Rewards, Marriott Bonvoy.
+• Transfer / redemption angle: United, Southwest, Air Canada Aeroplan, Virgin Atlantic, plus hotels like World of Hyatt, IHG One Rewards, and Marriott Bonvoy.

 2) The Platinum Card® from American Express